Will Power: Champ Car

 On 8 April 2007, Power won his first Champ Car race at the inaugural Vegas Grand Prix, held on the streets of Las Vegas, Nevada, United States.
 He qualified on the pole position and led most laps, becoming the first Australian driver to win in the series.
 On 8 July, at the Steelback Grand Prix of Toronto, with rain pouring down and visibility near zero when he got behind other cars, Power decided it was time to get aggressive.
 Power drove from fourth to first in fourteen laps, finally splashing past rookie Ryan Dalziel to take the lead with 23 minutes to go, and went on to an easy victory.

 To get to the lead, Power also had to pass three-time Champ Car World Series champion Sébastien Bourdais and rookie Neel Jani.
 Thanks to a series of late caution flags, he was able to go after each of them in turn.
 "I was close behind Sebastien and I knew he was quite tentative in the wet and I attacked him," Power said.
 "I got him on a restart.
 Then the next restart, I got Neel and the next restart, I got Dalziel.
 It's just about being aggressive at the right time and not hitting anyone".
 "I just drove so hard here because we've just had so much bad luck in the last few races," said Power, whose first Champ Car victory came in the 2007 opener in Las Vegas.
 "I didn't care; I just went hard.
 The car was good in the wet.
 It was good in the dry, and we stuck it to them."
 Power had podium finishes at Long Beach, Mont-Tremblant, and Mexico City and pole positions at Houston, Edmonton, Surfers Paradise, and Mexico City to place fourth in the final point standings in 2007.

 IndyCar

 2008 season

 Power during practice for the 2008 Indianapolis 500.

-The merger of Champ Car and the IRL left his future uncertain.
-Power's Walker Racing team announced they would not be making the switch from Champ Car to IRL due to a lack of sponsorship.
+The merger of Champ Car and the IndyCar left his future uncertain.
+Power's Walker Racing team announced they would not be making the switch from Champ Car to IndyCar due to a lack of sponsorship.
 However, Power later signed with KV Racing Technology, to drive the No. 8 Aussie Vineyards—Team Australia car in 2008, continuing to work with Team Australia boss Craig Gore.

 Power won the final Champ Car race at Long Beach in 2008, also giving Power his first IndyCar Series win.
 He scored two top-five finishes in IndyCar Series races, enough for twelfth overall, outpointed by teammate Oriol Servià.
 In the non-points event in Surfers' Paradise, Australia, Power won the pole position but crashed out while leading the race.